50 Good Luck Symbols From Around The World

 Signs and Symbols of Good Luck

-There are many signs and symbols from around the world that are seen as lucky.
-Others are thought to bring good fortune, grant wishes or even heal the sick.
-There are also symbols for warding off evil and curses.
+Cultures around the world have developed signs and symbols that are believed to be lucky.
+Other symbols are thought to grant wishes or even heal the sick.
+There are also symbols for warding off evil and offering protection from curses.

 Nature's Good Luck Signs

 - Acorns and their bearers, oak trees, bring good fortune according to Norse folklore.
 The Vikings associated oak trees with Thor, the god who created thunder and lightning with his great anvil and hammer.
 Because the tree attracted lightning, it was sacred to Thor.
 The Vikings believed that the fruit of the oak tree, the acorn, was spared Thor's wrath, so Vikings placed a lone acorn on their windowsills to protect their houses from lightning.